 I would rate it Zero stars if that was an option.
 The current principal has ruined this school.
 She is a bully and has made all the best teachers either leave or quit.
 Parents students and teachers have petitioned to get this principal out so that the school can be a learning environment vs. a chaotic one.

 Wallenberg (Raoul) Traditional High School is a public high school in San Francisco.
-The principal of Wallenberg (Raoul) Traditional High School is Cheryl Foster, who can be contacted at email@example.com.
-613 students go to Wallenberg (Raoul) Traditional High School and are mostly Asian; Multiracial; and White, non-Hispanic.
-16% of the Wallenberg (Raoul) Traditional High School students have "limited English proficiency."
+The principal of Wallenberg (Raoul) Traditional High School is Cheryl Foster and can be contacted at firstname.lastname@example.org.
+613 students go to Wallenberg (Raoul) Traditional High School and identify mostly as Asian; Multiracial; and White, non-Hispanic.
+16% of the Wallenberg (Raoul) Traditional High School students are "limited in English proficiency."
 65% of the 613 students here get reduced lunch prices.
 The ratio of students to teachers at Wallenberg (Raoul) Traditional High School is 18:1.
 Drew School is one of the nearest high schools.

 - Computer arts

 - Ultimate Frisbee

 |Students eligible for free or reduced-price lunch program||65%||56%|

 Great little gem in the city's public high schools.
 Its small size compared to the large traditional schools results in a tighter student community.
 Full range of sports teams except for football and enough AP and electives to keep students busy.
 PTSA is active and teachers encourage students to do well.
 Strong emphasis on community service and a great partnership with Kaiser.